SafeTrans: LLM-assisted Transpilation from C to Rust: Results

 \subsection{RQ1: Basic Translation Success Rate}

-To assess the ``out-of-the-box'' performance of large language models (LLMs) in C to Rust translation, we adopt \emph{computational accuracy (CA)}, proposed by Rozière et al.~\cite{roziere2020unsupervised} and Szafraniec et al.~\cite{szafraniec2022code}, as our primary evaluation metric.
+To assess the ``out-of-the-box'' performance of LLMs in C to Rust translation, we adopt \emph{computational accuracy (CA)}, proposed by Rozière et al.~\cite{roziere2020unsupervised} and Szafraniec et al.~\cite{szafraniec2022code}, as our primary evaluation metric.
 CA is defined as the ratio of successfully translated programs to the total number of translation samples.
-We prioritize CA over static evaluation metrics such as exact match, syntax match, and dataflow match~\cite{ren2020codebleu}, because CA evaluates the functional equivalence of translated programs by executing them with similar inputs.
-LLMs can achieve high scores on static metrics while demonstrating poor performance in computational accuracy, thereby revealing the limitations of such metrics in programming language translation tasks.

-\figref{fig:base_results} presents a comparative analysis of the six evaluated LLMs in their ability to perform base-level C-to-Rust translation (without any attempt to fix any errors).
-For each model, the left bar in the group represents the CA, while the right stacked bar illustrates a breakdown of the encountered translation errors.
-Following the categorization of Pan et al.~\cite{pan2024lost}, we classify these errors into five distinct types: \begin{itemize} \item \genError{}: The model either fails to generate a response according to required format, or the prompt exceeds the LLM's context length. \item \compileError{}: The transpiled Rust code fails to compile. \item \runtimeError{}: The Rust code is compiled successfully, but the execution of the program fails (e.g., panics). \item \infiniteLoop{}: The program enters a non-terminating loop. \item \testCaseError{}: Execution of at least one test case fails. \end{itemize}
+Figure~\ref{fig:base_results} presents a comparative analysis of the six evaluated LLMs in their ability to perform basic C-to-Rust translation (without any attempt to fix any errors).
+For each model, the left bar in the group represents CA, while the right stacked bar illustrates a breakdown of the encountered translation errors.
+Following the categorization of Pan et al.~\cite{pan2024lost}, we classify these errors into five distinct types: \ding{172}~\textit{Generation Error}: The model either fails to generate a response according to required format, or the prompt exceeds the LLM's context length. \ding{173}~\textit{Compilation Error}: The transpiled Rust code fails to compile. \ding{174}~\textit{Runtime Error}: The Rust code is compiled successfully, but the execution of the program fails (e.g., panics) \ding{175}~\textit{Infinite Loop}: The program enters a non-terminating loop. \ding{176}~\textit{Test Case Error}: Execution of at least one test case fails.

-Among the evaluated models, \gpt{} and \dsChat{} achieve the highest base computational accuracy (54\% and 49\%, respectively).
-Although \dsChat{} is an open-source model, DeepSeek provides API access to its largest variant at a cost approximately 25 times lower than \gpt{}, while delivering comparable performance.
-In contrast to larger LLMs, smaller open-source models perform significantly worse, with significantly higher error rates.

-On average, the smaller open-source code models in our study demonstrate over twice the CA of \llama{}.
-Despite its 70B parameter size and substantial resource demands, \llama{}'s general-purpose design results in limited performance on code-specific tasks, underscoring the importance of domain-specific training for programming language translation.
-Interestingly, despite having only seven billion parameters, \qwen{} achieves performance on par with much larger competitors.

-As evident from the stacked bars, compilation errors are the most frequent failure mode across all models.
-This highlights that syntactic correctness is a key challenge in LLM-based translation.
-The particularly high prevalence of compilation errors in smaller open-source models further emphasizes their limited understanding of Rust's syntax and compilation rules.
-For \gpt{} and \dsChat{}, runtime errors are equally frequent as compilation errors, which motivated us to also explore iterative repair techniques tailored to runtime errors.